withastro/astro.build/src/pages/blog/community-day.md

 ---
 layout: '../../layouts/Post.astro'
-title: Community Day
+title: Astro Contributor Day
-description: 'After a long week of new features and releases, we wanted to  turn our attention back to the most important aspect of this project: the Astro community.'
+description: "Happy Astro Contributor Day!
+Who are some of our awesome contributors?
+Where does Astro's sponsorship 💰 go?
+How does Astro give back to OSS?
+Lets get into it!"
 publishDate: 'April 7, 2022'
 socialImage: '/assets/blog/community-day/social.jpg'
 coverImage: '/assets/blog/community-day/cover.jpg'